CoalTrain1618/Milestone_P1/README.md

   - Click Save.
   - A live link will be displayed in a green banner when published successfully.

-The live link can be found here - https://gareth-mcgirr.github.io/tacos-travels/
+The live link can be found here - https://github.com/CoalTrain1618/Milestone_P1

 ### Clone the Repository Code Locally

-Navigate to the GitHub Repository you want to clone to use locally:
+Navigate to the GitHub repository you want to clone to use locally:

-- Click on the code drop down button
+ - Click on the Code drop-down button.
-- Click on HTTPS
+ - Click on HTTPS.
-- Copy the repository link to the clipboard
+ - Copy the repository link to the clipboard.
-- Open your IDE of choice (git must be installed for the next steps)
+ - Open your IDE of choice (Git must be installed for the next steps).
-- Type git clone copied-git-url into the IDE terminal
+ - Type git clone copied-git-url into the IDE terminal.

-The project will now of been cloned on your local machine for use.
+The project will now have been cloned to your local machine for use.

 ---

+<a id="cred"></a>

+## Credits

-### Credits Here
+### Image Credits

+- Header Image and walk images from - unsplash.com
+- ChatGPT for generating carousel & about us Images

+### Honourable mentions

+- Mentor: Gareth, who assisted with ideas and guidance throughout the project.
+- Tutor: Marko, who offered guidance throughout the project.
+- Fellow Students who offered feedback on the project.
+  - Seren hughes
+  - Teseo Nicholson
+  - Ethan Skidmore

+### Tech

+- Bootstrap library and [website](https://getbootstrap.com/docs/5.3/getting-started/introduction/) for guidance.
+- Microsoft Photos for image resizing.
+- freeconvert.com [website]((https://www.freeconvert.com/webp-converter)) for converting images to webp format.
+- ChatGPT for image generation
+- Microsoft paint for logo colouring
+- Styling Ideas for Markdown from [Here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)